Hesston teen placed in detention after allegedly stabbing his father

 HESSTON, Kan.
-(KSNW) – A 16-year-old from Hesston was placed in detention Tuesday on suspicion of stabbing after an incident near US-50 highway and Ridge Road.
+(KSNW) – A 16-year-old boy from Hesston was placed in detention Tuesday following an incident near U.S. 50 and Ridge Road.

-At about 4:15 p.m Tuesday., the juvenile was riding in a car with his father, 55, when the juvenile allegedly stabbed the father.
+At about 4:15 p.m, the teen allegedly stabbed his 55-year-old father while riding in a car.

 “Dad was driving, son was in the back seat.
 They were going from Hesston to Newton,” said Kyle McCaskey, public information officer for Harvey County.
 “Father was talking to his son.
 Son was not saying anything.
 He reached forward and stabbed his dad in the shoulder, once, with a knife.”